TimGroeneboom/cinder-sketchbook/README.md

 cinder-sketchbook
 =================

-collection of ideas and sketches, developed against the Cinder creative coding library
+A collection of ideas and sketches, developed against the Cinder creative coding library